abeebyekeen/CHAPERONg/README.md

 > This step requires an internet connection and could take a while to complete depending on the stength of your connection.
 So, relax and give it time.

-> For potential error troubleshooting, see the [installation page](https://abeebyekeen.com/chaperong-online-documentation/#installation) of the [CHAPERON*g* documentation](https://abeebyekeen.com/chaperong-online-documentation/)
+> For potential error troubleshooting, see the [installation page](https://abeebyekeen.com/chaperong-online-documentation/#installation) of the [CHAPERON*g* documentation](https://abeebyekeen.com/chaperong-online-documentation/).

 You should see a message indicating that the `chaperong` environment has been set up successfully.

-You can confirm the newly created environment named `chaperong` with:
+You can confirm the newly created environment with:
 ```bash
 conda env list
 ```